-Monumental Building One of 29 contributing buildings in the Over-the-Rhine Historic District recognized for their special cultural significance and/or distinctive qualities of height, massing, and scale.
+Monumental Building Contributing buildings in the Over-the-Rhine Historic District recognized for their special cultural significance and/or distinctive qualities of height, massing, and scale.

 Neighboring Building A building on a lot that shares an interior side lot line with the subject building.